SaySaeqo/university-projects/DiskOperationSimulator-BTree (Java, bigger one)/README.md

-# Disk Operation Simulation - BTree
+# Disk Operation Simulator - BTree
 More complex experiment for testing disk operations for data saved as a part of BTree.
 This codebase includes:
 - simulated computer memory as byte structure in `Memory` file
 - memory interface written using Java